nhsengland/it-standards/application-development/web-dev/readme.md

 ---
 title: Web Development Standards
 description: >
-   NHSEI requires that most if not all business applications and services with user-facing interfaces use the browser as the client.
+   NHS England requires that most if not all business applications and services with user-facing interfaces use the browser as the client.
 Therefore the majority of development should include web development.

-   This page defines the basic requirements for web applications developed by and for NHSEI and NHSX.
+   This page defines the basic requirements for web applications developed by and for NHS England.
 stage: 3.
 Development Stage
 created: 2021-09-30 10:35:48
-lastUpdated: 2021-11-24 17:19:54
+lastUpdated: 2022-06-24 10:39:31
 author: Julian Knight
 ---